waczjoan/events_summary/README.md

 1. Segmentation of the text into single paragraphs
 2. Summarization of each paragraph into a concise bullet point.

 Text segmentation into paragraphs can be achieved through either semantic or lexical means.
 Semantic splitting, while ideal for summarization, can be challenging to implement.
-With the use of the EventRegistry API, article division can be accomplished through the inclusion of an empty line character (`\n\n`) or HTML tags such as `\<p\>` when scrapping the data.
+With the use of the EventRegistry API, article division can be accomplished through the inclusion of an empty line character (`\n\n`) or HTML tags such as `<p>` when scrapping the data.
 More advanced machine learning techniques require further research and testing, particularly in terms of efficiency.

 Lexical splitting, on the other hand, is a more simplistic approach, which can be done with the division of the text into `n` equal chunks of words.
 A superior alternative would be to divide the text into sentences, although this method necessitates greater effort than separating the text by dots.

 Existing pretrained models, such as `snrspeaks/t5-one-line-summary` or `anikethdev/t5-summarizer-for-news`, can be efficiently utilized for the summarization component.
 For multi-lingual applications, the `mT5` model, such as `ctu-aic/mt5-base-multilingual-summarization-multilarge-cs`, should be considered but will need to undergo testing.

+## Split strategies

+To provide a summarized version of the text, three different splitting strategies were employed:

+1. The first strategy, known as the "empty line split," is based on identifying special characters like `\n\n` or `<p>` in the articles that indicate separate paragraphs.
+2. The second strategy, called the "sentence split," involves dividing the article into roughly equal chunks based on whole sentences.
+3. Finally, the "equal split" strategy involves dividing the article into approximately equal-sized chunks of n length.